The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

 One of the largest and most beautiful caves is Terciopelo which along with la Cuevita, is the only one open to the public.
 Tours must be accompanied by a local guide.
 At the entrance to the cave you are fit with a rappelling harness and helmet.
 The harness is only a security for the initial 17-meter descent on an aluminium ladder.

-a professional guide.
-More: » Descending into the caves of Barra Honda
+More: » In the caves of Barra Honda

 Even without visiting the caves a hike through the Barra Honda National Park is a great nature experience in Costa Rica.